quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 supports); that Initial packet then lists all compatible versions ({{compatible-versions}}) that the client supports in the Compatible Version fields of its transport parameters ({{fig-client-tp}}).
-Note that the client's compatible version list always contains its attempted version.
+Note that the client's compatible version list always contains its currently attempted version.

 * If the server supports one of the client's compatible versions, it selects a version it supports from the client's compatible version list.
 It then